geminiplanetimager/gpi_pipeline/documentation/developers/organization.rst

 Internals: (mostly in pipeline/backbone directory)
 --------------------------------------------------

+The following are all object classes, so see e.g. ``launcher__define.pro`` for the source code for the "launcher" object.

 gpipipelinebackbone
 	The main object class of the pipeline!
 Loops forever waiting for recipe files and processes them one at a time when they arrive.